oxylus-tech/django-caps/docs/source/guide/01-overview.rst

 some way be looked as a through table of a Django's ``ManyToManyField`` although it not implemented as is (due to technical reasons).

-A default capability is the one provided by default when creating a root reference.
-It is simply a capability without an assigned Reference.
+A default capability is the one provided by default when creating a root access.
+It is simply a capability without an assigned Access.
 Since a Capability table is created for each Object concrete sub-model, we are sure they will only target this sub-model.

-When user derives a reference, eg for allowing Alice to access the object, he can provide her the ability to reshare it using :py:attr:`~caps.models.capability.Capability.max_derive` provide the maximum amount of derivation as an absolute value relative to root.
-Each time a reference is derived, the ``max_derive`` is decremented by one.
+When user derives a access, eg for allowing Alice to access the object, he can provide her the ability to reshare it using :py:attr:`~caps.models.capability.Capability.max_derive` provide the maximum amount of derivation as an absolute value relative to root.
+Each time a access is derived, the ``max_derive`` is decremented by one.

 This implies that:

 .. code-block:: python

-    ref = Reference.objects.all().first()
+    access = Access.objects.all().first()
-    capability = ref.capabilities.all().first()
+    capability = access.capabilities.all().first()

     if capability.max_derive == 1:
         # this means that derived capability can't be reshared